alex-rbch/photomosaics/README.md

 <img src="https://user-images.githubusercontent.com/42875258/139004548-555eb4b5-0b0b-4472-bc92-3a84d429db24.png" width="250">
 </p>

-Finally, I must mention that a more advanced autoencoder or even a separate GAN might solve this problem.
-Preparing these models takes time, but a good photomosaic is certainly worth it.
+Finally, I must mention that a more advanced autoencoder or even a separate GAN might overcome these problems.
+Preparing such models takes time, but a good photomosaic is certainly worth it.